PeterRoschke/WhisperDictation/README.md

 ## Usage

-1. Set your OpenAI API key:

-   - When first using the extension, you'll be prompted to enter your API key
-   - You can update your API key anytime using the "Whisper Dictation: Update OpenAI API Key" command
-   - Your API key is stored securely in the system's credential store
-   - If your API key becomes invalid or expires, you'll be prompted to enter a new one

-2. Configure your microphone:

-   - Click the microphone icon in the status bar or use the "Whisper Dictation: Select Audio Device" command
-   - Choose your preferred microphone from the list
-   - The selection will be saved for future use

-3. Start dictating:
+1. Start dictating:

    - Click the microphone icon in the status bar or use Ctrl+Insert to start recording
    - The icon will change to indicate recording is in progress
-   - Speak clearly into your microphone
    - Click the icon again or use the same shortcut to stop recording

-4. Using the transcription:
+2. Using the transcription:
-   - For chat windows and composers in Cursor: Text will be automatically pasted
+   - For cursor chat windows and composers in Cursor: Text will be automatically pasted
    - For other windows or applications: The text is automatically copied to your clipboard
    - Simply press Ctrl+V (or Cmd+V on Mac) to paste the transcribed text anywhere
    - A copy of the transcription is also saved in the DictationAudio folder for reference